-33. The activities of the Defendants and their co-conspirators directly targeted the United States automobile market and were within the flow of, were intended to, and did have, a substantial effect on interstate commerce of the United States.
-In addition, Defendants DENSO, Hitachi, Mitsuba, Mitsubishi Electric, and Bosch each participated in conspiratorial meetings and discussions located in the United States; each participated in price manipulation and market allocation for automotive parts installed in vehicles manufactured and sold solely in the United States; each coordinated their price fixing schemes and conspiratorial agreements with subsidiaries located in the United States; and each took further actions in furtherance of the conspiracy with employees and co-conspirators located in the United States.
+32. The activities of the Defendants and their co-conspirators directly targeted the United States Vehicle market and were within the flow of, were intended to, and did have, a substantial effect on interstate commerce of the United States.
+In addition, Defendants DENSO, Hitachi, Mitsuba, Mitsubishi Electric, and Bosch each participated in conspiratorial meetings and discussions located in the United States; each participated in price manipulation and market allocation for automotive parts installed in Vehicles manufactured and sold solely in the United

+States; each coordinated their price fixing schemes and conspiratorial agreements with subsidiaries located in the United States; and each took further actions in furtherance of the conspiracy with employees and co-conspirators located in the United States.
+Defendants' products are sold in the flow of interstate commerce.

-34. Alternators and Starters manufactured abroad by the Defendants and sold for use in vehicles in the United States are goods brought into the United States for sale, and therefore constitute import commerce.
-To the extent any Alternators and Starters are purchased in the United States, and such Alternators and Starters do not constitute import commerce, the Defendants' activities with respect thereto, as more fully alleged herein during the Class Period, had, and continue to have, a direct, substantial and reasonably foreseeable effect on United States commerce.
-The anticompetitive conduct, and its effect on United States commerce described herein, proximately caused antitrust injury in the United States.
+33. Starters manufactured abroad by the Defendants and sold for use in Vehicles in the United States are goods brought into the United States for sale, and therefore constitute import commerce.
+To the extent any Starters are purchased in the United States, and such Starters do not constitute import commerce, the Defendants' activities with respect thereto, as more fully alleged herein during the Class Period, had, and continue to have, a direct, substantial and reasonably foreseeable effect on United States commerce.
+The anticompetitive conduct, and its effect on United States commerce described herein, proximately caused antitrust injury to Plaintiffs and members of the Classes in the United States.

-35. By reason of the unlawful activities hereinafter alleged, the Defendants' unlawful activities substantially affected commerce throughout the United States, causing injury to Plaintiffs and members of the Classes.
-The Defendants, directly and through their agents, engaged in activities affecting all states, to fix, raise, maintain and/or stabilize prices, rig bids and allocate the market and customers in the United States for Alternators and Starters, which conspiracy unreasonably restrained trade and adversely affected the market for Alternators and Starters.
+34. By reason of the unlawful activities hereinafter alleged, the Defendants' unlawful activities substantially affected commerce throughout the United States, causing injury to Plaintiffs and members of the Classes.
+The Defendants, directly and through their agents, engaged in activities affecting all states, to fix, raise, maintain and/or stabilize prices, rig bids and allocate the market and customers in the United States for Starters, which conspiracy unreasonably restrained trade and adversely affected the market for Starters.

-36. The Defendants' conspiracy and wrongdoing described herein adversely affected persons in the United States who purchased or leased a new vehicle in the United States not for resale which included one or more Alternators and Starters.
+35. The Defendants' conspiracy and wrongdoing described herein adversely affected persons in the United States who purchased or leased a new Vehicle in the United States not for resale which included one or more Starters.